suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 We can sell tokens using this function.
 The tokens are sold based in the amounts that the fund has (not the owner of the fund).
 You can query them using the previous function `getTokens()`.
-You can specify the exchange Id of the provider, but in most scenarios leaving at `0x0` allowing our component to choose the best provider for you.
-The list of tokens and the list of amounts must be of the same size, being the amounts the value on tokens unit (take into account different tokens can have different decimals).
-Be aware that the total of amounts has to be less or the same that the balance available on the fund (provided by `getTokens()`).

-##### Params
+##### Parameters

-\​_exchangeId: We can specify the exchange ID available in the OlympusExchange component that we want to use if we want to stick to a concrete exchange.
+\​_exchangeId: Request OlympusExchangeProvider to use the specified exchange to trade, (Depending on the implementation, this might not be fulfilled).
+By default, the value should be 0x0 so the ExchangeProvider chooses it automatically.
 In a normal scenario, set as `0x0` by default, allowing OlympusExchange to chose the best option for you.
-\_tokens: List of token addresses that want to be purchased.
+\_tokens: List of token addresses that will be purchased.
-\_amounts: The amounts in the token unit that you want to sell.
+\_amounts: : The number of Ethers that will be used to buy tokens specified above.
+The unit is in Wei.
+Note: The length of this array should be the same as the number of tokens.
+And the values of this array should less or the same that the balance available on the fund (provided by `getTokens()`).
 \_rates: Rate of how many tokens you can buy with one ETH.
 Use `0` if you want to buy at any rate.
+Note: The length of this array should be the same as the number of tokens.

 #### Special scenarios

-1. If any of your tokens is not exchangeable by price provider, will revert.
+1. The function reverts if there are untradable (determined by OlympusExchangeProvider) tokens in the token list.
-2. If you don't have enough MOT in the fund for paying the fee will revert.
+2. Additional fee might apply during the Exchange process.
+Make sure you have enough MOT in your fund.
 3. If the amounts array is different size of tokens address, or the amounts total is higher than the ETH available balance of the fund.
-4. If any of the transactions are considered risky by our risk provider, then it will revert.
+4. The function reverts if any of the transactions is considered​ risky by RiskControlProvider.
-5. If the exchange provider cannot match a rate equal to or better than the one requested, will revert.
-6. Only the owner can call this functions, otherwise, will revert.
+5. The function reverts if the ExchangeProvider can't trade within the specified rate after a period of time.
+6. The function reverts if the caller is not permitted.

 ##### Returns

-True if successful.
+Boolean indicates whether the buying succeeds​.

 #### Example code